ThirdRealityStudios/GUInness/README.md

 # Uses of GUInness
 - for development of simple 2D games
-- for fast creation of GUI environments
+- for fast creation of GUI environments (in terms of usability)
 - for highly modifiable GUIs
 - as a lightweight alternative to the native Java GUI libraries